Best Practice Guidelines for Great Ape Tourism

 Executive summary: Tourism is often proposed 1) as a strategy to fund conservation efforts to protect great apes and their habitats, 2) as a way for local commu

-Best Practice Guidelines for the Re-Introduction of Great Apes
+Best Practice Guidelines for the Prevention and Mitigation of Conflict Between Humans and Great Apes

 Language: en